"""

 cond, rcond : float, optional

-Cutoff for small eigenvalues.
+Cutoff for small pivot values.

-Singular values smaller than rcond * largest_eigenvalue
+Pivot values smaller than rcond * largest_pivot

 are considered negligible.